Alternatively use `pip`.

 Options:

-: Minimum free space required on target nodes in GB (default: 100)--max-moves
+- --min-free-space: Minimum free space required on target nodes in GB (default: 100)

-: Maximum number of move recommendations (default: 10)--max-disk-usage
+- --max-moves: Maximum number of move recommendations (default: 10)

-: Maximum disk usage percentage for target nodes (default: 85)--validate/--no-validate
+- --max-disk-usage: Maximum disk usage percentage for target nodes (default: 85)

-: Prioritize available space over zone balancing (default: False)--dry-run/--execute
+- --prioritize-space/--prioritize-zones: Prioritize available space over zone balancing (default: False)

-: Show what would be done without generating SQL commands (default: True)--node
+- --dry-run/--execute: Show what would be done without generating SQL commands (default: True)

 Examples: